 Requirement analysis identifies the requirements for the system.
 This comprises a thorough examination of the specific situation at hand or the expectations of a given system, and will outline what the system is meant to perform.

-The design step entails establishing what programs are necessary and how they will interact, how each individual program will perform, how the software interface will look, and what data will be required.
+The design step entails establishing what programs are necessary and how they will interact, how each program will perform, how the software interface will look, and what data will be required.
 System design may employ tools such as flowcharts and pseudo-code to construct the system’s logic.
 The design phase for a central ordering system, for example, would spell out the full stages of how orders would be processed and who in the company would be engaged at each step.

 The design that will be turned into code is included in the implementation stage.
-This entails selecting the best suited programming language and developing the actual code required to make the design function correctly.
+This entails selecting the best-suited programming language and developing the actual code required to make the design function correctly.
 This stage would also involve creating a user interface that the various departments could use effectively.

 During the early phases of a project, testing may involve the use of a prototype, which meets some of the system’s most fundamental criteria but lacks many specifics.
 The central ordering system, for instance, could be tested in a single department or with only a few essential employees.
-This allows for the identification of essential changes prior to execution in all areas.
+This allows for the identification of essential changes before execution in all areas.

 During the Installation phase, the system is installed such that it becomes a part of the organization’s workflows.
-Some training may be required to ensure that personnel are satisfied with the system.
+Some training may be required to ensure that personnel is satisfied with the system.
 At this point, the central ordering system is implemented throughout all departments, replacing the previous system.